 PRIVATE DUTY CAREGIVERS: So What's the Secret?

-The very first time I seen Private Duty Caregivers, they were secretive and mysterious.
+The first time that I seen Private Duty Senior Caregivers, they were secretive and mysterious.

 The workers were quiet but yet firm-Extremely protective of their position and who they serve, and very discreet.

 Private Duty Senior Caregivers male and female gave and received first class treatment and services to and from their Senior or Disabled Clients.